unm-digital-futures/digital-history-review/docs/essays/holocaust-memorial.md

 ### The Building Itself

+{% include aside.html
+  class="pullquote"
+  text="This monument respresents how there many different kinds of cultures here in New Mexico"
+  %}

 The Holocaust mounment was built in 1998 by a sculptor Jake Lovato.
 There were also other designers on the building whose names are listed on the memorial.
 The date it was officially dediacted to the city was January 1st 1998.[^source] The monument was built with steel and granite pillars.
 The look of the building is a metal sculpture that depicts bodies rising in a smoke stack.
 Five triangular columns(panels) surrounding the sculpture and each columns includes info about the holocaust.
 Letting people know about important events of the holocaust and some things that went on during that period.
 Obviously with it being a memorial you can go visit it.
 Admission is free but some form of ID is required of the people visiting at the site.
 From a distance most people would think it is honestly nothing important.
 When the mounment lights at night or early in the afternoon when near it you can see the people and the smoke on the mounment.
 ![Holocaust-3.jpg](images/Holocaust-3.jpg)